 Eric Ruben is a fellow at the Brennan Center for Justice where his work focuses on weapons law and the Second Amendment.
-He is a frequent commentator on the right to keep and bear arms, publishing articles in the Yale Law Journal Forum, Journal of Law and Contemporary Problems, and Duke Law Journal (forthcoming), as well as popular outlets such as The Atlantic, New York Times, Jurist, and various legal blogs.
+He is a frequent commentator on the right to keep and bear arms, publishing articles in the Duke Law Journal, Yale Law Journal Forum, and Journal of Law and Contemporary Problems, as well as popular outlets such as The Atlantic, New York Times, Vox, Jurist, and various legal blogs.
 Mr. Ruben also is an Adjunct Professor at NYU School of Law, where he teaches a course on weapons regulation.

 Prior to joining the Brennan Center, Mr. Ruben worked as a criminal defense attorney at Morvillo Abramowitz Grand Iason & Anello, P.C.
 Before that, he served as a law clerk for the Honorable Julio M. Fuentes of the U.S. Court of Appeals for the Third Circuit.
 Mr. Ruben received his J.D. from NYU School of Law, where he was an Articles Editor for the NYU Law Review.
 He received his undergraduate degree from Dartmouth College.

 Eric Ruben and Joseph Blocher, Vox: The Big Idea

 - 2 of 2